Maxcloud/MapleResearch/README.md

 BEGIN_VM_BLOCK

-bAuth is a parameter in a MSCRC function (?)
+bAuth is a parameter/ret in a MSCRC function (?)

 bAuth = 0
 var24 = 0